Planxnx/discordBot-Golang/README.md

 ### Features
 - `go 1.14.4`
-- Able to play music from Youtube (in develop)
+- Able to play music from Youtube (beta version)
 - Retard reply with sound and text !@#.

 ### Projects Architecture